Social media: Social media platforms

 SixDegrees, launched in 1997, is often regarded as the first social media site.

 The evolution of online services progressed from serving as channels for networked communication to becoming interactive platforms for networked social interaction with the advent of Web 2.0.

-Social media started in the mid-1990s with the invention of platforms like GeoCities, Classmates.com, and SixDegrees.com.
+Social media started in the mid-1990s with the invention of platforms like Classmates.com, and SixDegrees.com.
 While instant messaging and chat clients existed at the time, SixDegrees was unique as it was the first online service designed for people to connect using their actual names instead of anonymously.
 It boasted features like profiles, friends lists, and school affiliations, making it "the very first social networking site".
 The platform's name was inspired by the "six degrees of separation" concept, which suggests that every person on the planet is just six connections away from everyone else.

 In the early 2000s, social media platforms gained widespread popularity with BlackPlanet (1999) preceding Friendster and Myspace, followed by Facebook, YouTube, and Twitter.

 Research from 2015 reported that globally, users spent 22% of their online time on social networks, likely fueled by the availability of smartphones.
 As of 2023, as many as 4.76 billion people used social media some 59% of the global population.